 |Subjects:||Biomedical functional imaging|

-|Citation:||IEEE transactions on information technology in biomedicine, Sept.
+|Source:||IEEE transactions on information technology in biomedicine, Sept.
 1999, v.
 3, no. 3, p.
 221-230.|

 |Abstract:||In parallel with rapid advances in computer technology, biomedical functional imaging is having an ever-increasing impact on healthcare.
 Functional imaging allows us to see dynamic processes quantitatively in the living human body.
 However, as we need to deal with four-dimensional time-varying images, space requirements and computational complexity are extremely high.
 This makes information management, processing, and communication difficult.
 Using the minimum amount of data to represent the required information, developing fast algorithms to process the data, organizing the data in such a way as to facilitate information management, and extracting the maximum amount of useful information from the recorded data have become important research tasks in biomedical information technology.
 For the last ten years, the Biomedical and Multimedia Information Technology (BMIT) Group and, recently, the Center for Multimedia Signal Processing have conducted systematic studies on these topics.
 Some of the results relating to functional imaging data acquisition, compression, storage, management, processing, modeling, and simulation are briefly reported in this paper.|

 |Rights:||© 1999 IEEE.
 Personal use of this material is permitted.
 However, permission to reprint/republish this material for advertising or promotional purposes or for creating new collective works for resale or redistribution to servers or lists, or to reuse any copyrighted component of this work in other works must be obtained from the IEEE.|

 This material is presented to ensure timely dissemination of scholarly and technical work.
 Copyright and all rights therein are retained by authors or by other copyright holders.
 All persons copying this information are expected to adhere to the terms and constraints invoked by each author's copyright.
 In most cases, these works may not be reposted without the explicit permission of the copyright holder.